hpcloud-mon/ansible-vertica/README.md

 #Vertica
-Installs Vertica [Vertica](http://www.vertica.com/) either standalone or part of a cluster.
+Installs [Vertica](http://www.vertica.com/) either standalone or part of a cluster.

 Tested with Vertica 7.x